 UK-based photographer and filmmaker, Peter Dench is a keen and astute observer of human nature who gravitates toward the quirkier aspects of life.
-Dench’s distinctive style, easily lends itself to commercial assignments from such global brands as Ford, Canon, Coca-Cola, Weetabix, Barclays Wealth and Barclaycard.
+Dench’s distinctive style, easily lends itself to commercial assignments for global brands such as Ford, Canon, Coca-Cola, Weetabix, Barclays Wealth and Barclaycard.

-He has made written contributions to the New Yorker and Telegraph Magazine and contributes a column to each issue of Hungry Eye, the world’s first photography and filmmaking magazine.
+He has made written contributions to the New Yorker and Telegraph Magazine and contributed a column for five years to Hungry Eye, the world’s first photography and filmmaking magazine.
 Dench wrote accompanying essays for his five visual monographs, THE DENCH DOZEN: Great Britons of Photography Vol. 1 (2016); DENCH DOES DALLAS (2015), The British Abroad (2015) Alcohol & England (2014) and England Uncensored (2012), which was a Pictures of the Year International photography book award finalist; in 2013, the United Nations of Photography published his memoirs, The Dench Diary, a limited edition paperback.
-Dench is also a TV presenter for the Channel 4 news program, What is it to be English?
+Dench is also a TV presenter for the Channel 4 news program, reports include; What is it to be English?